joaomicunha/computer_vision_resources/README.md

 - Find a away to explore recent literature on the field and improve on the habit of reading more papers.
 - Implement an object detection framework to detect/localise interesting information on Bulb's bills/documents.

-## Notes on Andrew's Ng Convolutional Neural Networks chapter:
+## Super summarised notes on Andrew's Ng Convolutional Neural Networks chapter:

+**Week 1: Overview**

 - Convolve a n x n image with a f x f filter (often called kernel) and the result is a f-n+1 by f-n+1 image.
 We get the resulted matrix by doing the element-wise product sliding the filter.
 - Convolution filters are useful to detect abstractions on images (edges for instance).